John Kensit

 John Kensit (12 February 1853 – 8 October 1902) was an English religious leader and polemicist.
 He concentrated on a struggle against Anglo-Catholic tendencies in the Church of England.

 Life history

-Kensit, a bookseller from London, had in his youth been a chorister at St Lawrence Jewry and attracted to the Ritualist elements of church services, but in later life became a Protestant leader and anti-Ritualist campaigner.
+Kensit, a bookseller from London and a practising Anglican, evidenced in his lifetime distinct persuasions in Anglican church practice which were markedly distinct from one another.
+He had in his youth been a chorister at St Lawrence Jewry and attracted to the Ritualist elements of church services, but in later life became a Protestant leader and anti-Ritualist campaigner.

 In 1889 he founded the Protestant Truth Society to oppose what he saw as the excessive influence of the Oxford Movement on the Church of England, despite the Public Worship Regulation Act 1874.
+In the 1970s Kensit continued to be memorialized by Belfast's St Paul's Church Defenders Junior Loyal Orange Lodge 869.

 Activities as a polemicist

 Kensit, along with other campaigners, such as William Harcourt, believed the government and the courts were not dealing with ritualism in the Church of England vigorously enough.
 Kensit would deal with the issue by attending churches where he believed Ritualism was still being conducted or appear at courts where Ritualist cases were being tried, and would vocally disrupt proceedings.